by Jan Hogendoorn and Derek Redmond

 Thanks to Jan Hogendoorn, who has done extensive research in the archives of the Dutch Department of Defense, and has provided detailed information which has not previously been published in English.
 Thanks also to Kees Blijlevens, Cor Streutjens, Erik van de Peppel and Hanno Spoelstra for additional contributions. -- Derek Redmond

-Continue to Police Jeeps of The Hague, Netherlands and Dutch-Built CJ-3B Fire Engines.
+Continue to Police Jeeps of The Hague and Dutch-Built CJ-3B Fire Engines.

 Also on CJ3B.info, see the Willys M38A1 (MD) in the Pictorial History of the Universal Jeep, and UN Jeeps in Lebanon, 1980.